Edith

-Edith is a feminine given name derived from the Old English words ēad, meaning 'riches or blessed', and is in common usage in this form in English, German, many Scandinavian languages and Dutch.
+Edith is a feminine given name derived from the Old English word ēad, meaning wealth or prosperity, in combination with the Old English gȳð, meaning strife, and is in common usage in this form in English, German, many Scandinavian languages and Dutch.
 Its French form is Édith.
 Contractions and variations of this name include Ditte, Dita, and Edie.

 It was a common first name prior to the 16th century, when it fell out of favour.
-It became popular again at the beginning of the 19th century, and in 2016 it was ranked at 488th most popular female name in the United States, according to the Social Security online database.
-It became far less common as a name for children by the late 20th century.
+It became popular again at the beginning of the 19th century and has remained in steady use.
+It has been among the top hundred most popular names for newborn girls in England and Wales since 2017.
+It has been among the top 1,000 names for girls in the United States since 1880 and was among the top 50 names for American girls between 1880 and 1927, the height of its popularity.
+It was ranked as the 513th most popular name for American newborn girls in 2022, according to the Social Security online database.
+It was the 518th most popular name for newborn girls in Canada in 2021, with 55 uses that year.

 The name Edith has five name days: May 14 in Estonia, January 13 in the Czech Republic, October 31 in Sweden, July 5 in Latvia, and September 16 in France, Hungary, Poland and Lithuania.